iifl-logo

 INSPECTION AND AUDIT

-Inspection and Audit independently evaluates the adequacy, completeness, operational effectiveness and efficiency of all internal controls, risk management/governance systems and processes of the Bank.
+Inspection and Audit independently evaluates the adequacy, completeness, operational effectiveness and efficiency of all internal controls, risk management systems and processes of the Bank.
 The Audit Committee of the Board provides direction and reviews the adequacy of internal audit function, including its reporting structure, staffing, coverage and frequency of audits.
-The Head of Inspection Department reports to ACB with dotted line reporting to the ED.
-An executive level committee named the "Audit Committee of Executives" headed by the Managing Director & CEO oversees the audit and inspection functions and reviews the audit procedures and methodologies, effectiveness of audit systems, progress in completion of audits, risk rating of branches, and significant audit findings.
+The Head of Inspection Department (HIA) reports directly to the Executive Director (the reporting authority); the ACB serves as the reviewing authority in matters of performance appraisal of the HIA, as required under the RBI circular on RBIA Framework dated January 07, 2021.
+An executive level committee, named the “Audit Committee of Executives”, headed by Executive Director and MD & CEO as Invitee, oversees the audit and inspection functions and reviews the audit procedures and methodologies, effectiveness of audit systems, progress in completion of audits, risk rating of branches and significant audit findings.
 The Risk Based Internal Audit Policy, Credit Audit Policy, Management Audit Policy, Concurrent Audit Policy and Information System Audit Policy which serve as the basic guidance documents for internal Audit function, were subjected to annual review during the year.
 The review covered appropriate modifications and refinements based on regulatory guidelines, changes in internal rules and guidelines, directions of the Audit Committee of the Board and the Board of Directors.
 The review and modifications ensured that the audit systems and procedures are contemporary and continue to be an effective tool for monitoring control and compliance in the Bank.
-Inspection & Audit is responsible for self-assessment of the Banks internal financial controls by testing and validating the effectiveness of controls on an ongoing basis.
+Inspection & Audit Department is responsible for self-assessment of the Banks internal financial controls by testing and validating the effectiveness of controls on an ongoing basis.
 The major audits undertaken by the Bank during the financial year are:

 Risk Based Internal Audit

 Your Bank has leveraged on Risk Based Internal Audit (RBIA) as a tool to assess the risks in its processes, operations and effectiveness of related controls.
 Risk Based Internal Audit conducted at branches focus on evaluating the branches based on the level of inherent business risks and control risks.
-619 Risk Based Internal Audits were conducted during the financial year 2024-25.
+517 branch Risk Based Internal Audits were conducted during the Financial Year 2025-26.

 Information System Audit